Kevin-Wu-12/LoL-VisionScore-Analysis/_site/README.md

 I suspect that the missing values in the `ban5` column of our dataset are not missing at random (NMAR).
 The absence of values in this column does not appear to follow any identifiable pattern, suggesting that some teams may have either chosen not to ban a fifth champion or forgotten to do so.
 This implies that the missingness in ban5 depends on the actual value of the missing data itself, which is characteristic of NMAR missingness.

-## Missingness Dependecy
+## Missingness Dependency

-Looking throughout the dataset I was particuarally intered in the column `pentakills`.
-I noticed that a lot of these values were missing, which lead me to decide to test the missingness dependecy of this column.
+Looking throughout the dataset I was particularly interested in the column `pentakills`.
+I noticed that a lot of these values were missing, which lead me to decide to test the missingness dependency of this column.

-The first column I decided to test  missingness aginast was the `gamelength` column
+The first column I decided to test  missingness against was the `gamelength` column

-**Null Hypothesis**: Distribution of `'gamelength'` when `'pentakill'` is missing is the same as the distribution of `'gamelength'` when `'pentakill'` is not missing.
+**Null Hypothesis**: Distribution of `'gamelength'` when `'pentakills'` is missing is the same as the distribution of `'gamelength'` when `'pentakills'` is not missing.

-**Alternative Hypothesis**: Distribution of `'gamelength'` when `'pentakill'` is missing is not the same as the distribution of `'gamelength'` when `'pentakill'` is not missing.
+**Alternative Hypothesis**: Distribution of `'gamelength'` when `'pentakills'` is missing is not the same as the distribution of `'gamelength'` when `'pentakills'` is not missing.
 - Test statistic: Absolute Difference in Means
 - Significance level: 5% (0.05)

-We performed a permutation test to determine whether or not the missingness of `pentakill` was dependent on `gamelength` using Aboslute Difference in Means as our test statistic.
-The plot below illustrates the empircal distirbution of the Absolute Difference in means, where are observed value is the red vertical line.
+We performed a permutation test to determine whether or not the missingness of `pentakills` was dependent on `gamelength` using Absolute Difference in Means as our test statistic.
+The plot below illustrates the empirical distribution of the Absolute Difference in means, where are observed value is the red vertical line.

 **Results:**
 - **Observed**: 0.0